Recurrence relation: Difference operator and difference equations

-Difference equations resemble to differential equations, and this resemblance is often used to mimic methods for solving differentiable equations to apply to solving difference equations, and therefore recurrence relations.
+Difference equations resemble differential equations, and this resemblance is often used to mimic methods for solving differentiable equations to apply to solving difference equations, and therefore recurrence relations.

 Summation equations relate to difference equations as integral equations relate to differential equations.
 See time scale calculus for a unification of the theory of difference equations with that of differential equations.

 From sequences to grids

 Single-variable or one-dimensional recurrence relations are about sequences (i.e. functions defined on one-dimensional grids).
 Multi-variable or n-dimensional recurrence relations are about $n$-dimensional grids.
 Functions defined on $n$-grids can also be studied with partial difference equations.